xpack/xpack-build-box/README.md

 [life cycle](https://access.redhat.com/support/policy/updates/errata/#Life_Cycle_Dates)
 and RHEL6 end of extended life-cycle support is 2024.

-It is still debatable if supporting CentOS/RHEL 6 is it still worth the effort.
+Due to maintenance issues, starting with XBB v3.1, support for CentOS/RHEL 6 is discontinued.

-However support for RHEL 7 is very important, so the ldd version must be 2.17 or lower.
+However support for RHEL 7 is very important, and will be preserved for as long as possible.
+In practical terms, the ldd version must be 2.17 or lower.

 ## 32-bit support